JoNinto7/adaptive-difficulty-rl/README.md

 - Higher exploration (50/50) leads to smoother long-term performance
 - Scripted agents validate expected difficulty boundaries
 - Results closely align with the original paper's findings

-The experiment is considered complete and meets all objectives originally outlined in the project proposal.